LordMurasama/IRL-Android-Windows/README.md

 # 1 - Streaming Phone

 > [!NOTE]
-> If you have multiple phones, use the strongest/newest one as Streaming Phone
+> If you have multiple phones, please use the newest/best performing one as the Streaming Phone

 1.a - Install the **[IRLPro](https://play.google.com/store/apps/details?id=app.irlpro.android)** from the Google Play Store